Meduty/merlins-aitomaton/README.md

 - Clean, focused output for regular use

 ### 🎛️ **Comprehensive Orchestrator**
-- Interactive and batch execution modes
+- Interactive and module execution modes
 - Prerequisite validation and environment checking
 - Runtime configuration display and modification
 - Seamless pipeline coordination with error handling